datalimited/datalimited/README.md

 Because the package includes C++ code, you will need a C++ compiler to install from the source code.
 RStudio has a [good article](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) on setting this up.
 We can also easily release compiled versions of the package for OS X, Windows, and Linux via GitHub and presumably CRAN that will install without a C++ compiler.

-The package currently implements the following methods:
+The package implements the methods used in Rosenberg et al. (2014) including the following:

+- Catch-MSY based on Martell and Froese (2013); see `?cmsy`
-- Catch-only method with sample importance resampling (Vasconcellos and Cochrane 2005) via the function `comsir()`
+- Catch-only method with sample importance resampling based on asconcellos and Cochrane (2005); see `?comsir`
-- Catch-MSY (Martell and Froese 2013) via the function `cmsy()`
+- Panel regression in the style of Costello et al. (2012); see `?prm`

 C++ functions are in the `src` folder and loaded via [the Rcpp package](http://cran.r-project.org/web/packages/Rcpp/index.html) and R functions are in the `R` folder.
 Documentation is written with [Roxygen comments](http://r-pkgs.had.co.nz/man.html) following [the devtools package development philosophy](http://r-pkgs.had.co.nz).